 Little Meersab was diagnosed with Thalassemia Major, a blood disease

 Thalassemia is an inherited blood disorder that causes your body to have less hemoglobin than normal, the molecule that enables red blood cells to transport oxygen throughout your body.

 “Having thalassemia is like being in a constant state of near-suffocation.
 We all struggle to hold our breath for even 30 seconds...
-My daughter has had to live like that every single waking moment!”
+My son has had to live like that every single waking moment!”